 Sarah Lee: Sarah is a member of the Human Resources Committee.
 She has a degree in law and a post-graduate qualification (BCL).
 She is a barrister at Brick Court Chambers in London, where she has been practising for 20 years.
 Her specialisms are EU, Competition, Regulatory and Public Law.
 She taught law part-time at St Catherine’s College Oxford in the early years of practice.
 She is married and has two daughters at secondary school, who are keen on music, sport and dance.

 Dana Slade: Dana is a member of the Marketing Committee.
-She is also an Ex-Highfield parent, with both her girls going through school quite recently.
+She is also an Ex-Highfield parent to two girls.
 She has a degree in Biology and a Master’s degree in Human Resources Management and Industrial Relations.
 She has worked for the Royal Bank of Scotland, British Aerospace, Morgan Stanley UK Group as Human Resources Director and is now working for Leathwaite International in executive search.

 Helen Jackson: Helen is a member of the Health & Safety/Buildings & Estates Committee.
 She has an HND in Hotel Management & Institutional Catering and is an associate member of the Chartered Management Institute.
 Her career background is in facilities management and includes financial, estate and risk management, strategic planning, governance, compliance, human resources, domestic services, security and commercial lettings.
-She began working in schools as the Operations Bursar at Stowe School and is currently Bursar and Clerk to the Governors at Tudor Hall ( Senior girl’s boarding/day) and Carrdus School ( Girl’s day prep).
+She began working in schools as the Operations Bursar at Stowe School then was Bursar and Clerk to the Governors at Tudor Hall ( Senior girl’s boarding/day) and Carrdus School ( Girl’s day prep) and is currently the Bursar at The King’s School, Worcester.

 Martina Keyte: Martina is an ex-Highfield parent whose daughter attended Highfield up to 2014.
 Martina has a degree in Business Administration from a German university and has since lived and worked in Germany, Spain, Switzerland and the UK.
 Being of German nationality, Martina also speaks English, Spanish and French.
 She has worked for the European Space Agency and Thomson Reuters in several positions.
 Martina is married and has a daughter in secondary school and a son in primary school.